kubernetes/website/docs/admin/authentication.md

 Importantly, the API server is not an OAuth2 client, rather it can only be configured to trust a single issuer.
 This allows the use of public providers, such as Google, without trusting credentials issued to third parties.
-Admins who wish utilize multiple OAuth clients should explore providers which support the `azp` (authorized party) claim, a mechanism for allowing one client to issue tokens on behalf of another.
+Admins who wish to utilize multiple OAuth clients should explore providers which support the `azp` (authorized party) claim, a mechanism for allowing one client to issue tokens on behalf of another.